We are a family health organization located at Yonge and Lawrence.

 As many of you may already know, OHIP does not pay for all services that you request from your doctor.
 These are called “non-insured or uninsured services” and it is illegal and fraudulent for doctors to bill OHIP for them.
 In order to maintain the financial viability of our practice and ensure prompt service, it is necessary for our practice to charge for these services.

-When we renew prescriptions with you in the clinic, OHIP will cover the cost.
+When we renew prescriptions with you in the clinic or during a phone appointment, OHIP will cover the cost.

 Consequently, we appreciate it when you are proactive and ask us to renew your prescriptions during a clinic visit.

-Since prescription renewals outside of office visits are not covered by OHIP, there is a fee per faxed renewal request (except for patients who prefer to pay via the annual block fee).
+Since prescription renewals outside of office appointments are not covered by OHIP, there is a fee for each separate renewal request (except for patients who prefer to pay via the annual block fee).

 First, please double-check that your prescription does not have any refills remaining.
 If there are refills, you do not need a prescription renewal.

-Please ask your pharmacy to fax a renewal request to the office.
+If you are out of refills and don't mind the fee, ask your pharmacy to send a renewal request to the office.

-Alternatively, you may book an appointment with your physician if you would like OHIP to cover this cost.
+Alternatively, you may book a phone or in-person appointment with your physician if you would like OHIP to cover this cost.

 As you may have seen in the news, many researchers have been saying for years that it's time to ditch the annual checkup.
 The "complete annual physical" is no longer considered a good model of care.
 It's not even covered by OHIP anymore due to the lack of apparent benefit shown in recent research.